HopkinsLaboratory/Graphormer-IR/README.md

 # Usage
 This repository contains the code you need to reproduce the work in our recent publication (https://doi.org/10.1021/acs.jcim.4c00378).
 Most of our usage is identical to that found in the original Graphormer paper.
 But to briefly summarize the novelties and changes in this work

-- Training models can be accomplished using the "examples/property_prediction/IR_spec.sh" script.
+- Training models can be accomplished using the /examples/property_prediction/IR_spec.sh script.
 Here you can tune most model parameters.
-- Training data is loaded from  "examples/property_prediction/training_dataset/IrSpectraDataset_train.py".
+- Training data is loaded from  /examples/property_prediction/training_dataset/IrSpectraDataset_train.py.
 Here you can modify node features, edge features, where we perform combinatoric edge mapping, and we manually add on the global graph node to describe solvent phase.
 We use modified versions of the DGLLifeScience featurization functions (found in featurizing_helpers.py)
-- Our learned graph node feature encoder is found in "graphormer/modules/graphormer_layers.py".
+- Our learned graph node feature encoder is found in /graphormer/modules/graphormer_layers.py.
 If you change the number/shape of input node features you will have to edit this code as well
-- The model itself is in "graphormer/models/graphormer.py".
+- The model itself is in /graphormer/models/graphormer.py.
 Most hyperparameters can be tuned from the bash script"
-- Once you have a trained model, evaluation occurs at "graphormer/evaluate/evaluate.sh".
+- Once you have a trained model, evaluation occurs at /graphormer/evaluate/evaluate.sh.
 Make sure your model hyperparameteres match those from the model that you trained on.
-- Evaluation functions are found at "graphormer/evaluate/evaluate.py" - you can extract your predicted spectra, SMILES codes, and SIS scores from this script if you want to export the data
+- Evaluation functions are found at /graphormer/evaluate/evaluate.py - you can extract your predicted spectra, SMILES codes, and SIS scores from this script if you want to export the data
+- The scripts that we used for spectral preprocessing are available in /scripts/, performing molecular filtering, phase consolidation, baseline aliasing, interpolation, phase exclusion, etc.